 Students who are expressing themselves in a verbally aggressive and potentially violent manner

 When a student is faced with a frustrating, seemingly insurmountable challenge, they may express anger toward others.
 Additionally, enhanced access to drugs or alcohol may increase some students’ propensity for behaviour that is aggressive.
 Certain social situations may also elicit aggressive responses.
-In some cases, the aggression may be indicative of the onset of a mental health challenge.
+In some cases, the aggression may be indicative of the onset of a mental health condition.
 It is worth noting that—in spite of recent high-profile tragedies—students rarely act out violently.

 Violence cannot be predicted, but there are some observable indicators that suggest a person may pose a danger of becoming violent.
 These include difficulty controlling emotions or behaviour, or difficulty controlling aggressive impulses.
 Since instructors will not always know the historical or immediate background of a particular student, it is important for them to be aware of “concerning behaviours” and to respond appropriately.

-Misperceptions about the relationship between mental health challenges and violence contribute significantly to stigma, discrimination and social exclusion.
+Misperceptions about the relationship between mental health conditions and violence contribute significantly to stigma, discrimination and social exclusion.
 Studies indicate that people living with mental health conditions are no more likely to engage in violent behaviour than the general population (September, 2011)

 People living with mental health conditions may experience stigma, discrimination and social exclusion that significantly impacts on their lives.
-Misperceptions about the relationship between mental health challenges and violence contribute significantly to these experiences.
+Misperceptions about the relationship between mental health conditions and violence contribute significantly to these experiences.
 Studies have shown that people living with mental health conditions are no more likely to engage in violent behaviour than the general population.
-However, public perceptions, often influenced by the media, are contributing to attitudes that have a significant impact on the lives of people with mental health challenges.
+However, public perceptions, often influenced by the media, are contributing to attitudes that have a significant impact on the lives of people with mental health conditions.